mrniko/netty-socketio/README.md

 ================================
 #### Please Note: trunk is current development branch.

+#### 17-May-2023 - version 2.0.2 released
+Fixed - NPE in WebSocketTransport and PollingTransport (thanks to @Hunterk95)

 #### 14-May-2023 - version 2.0.1 released
 JDK 8 is minimum version required for usage.